ASTR 1230 (O'Connell) Lecture Notes

 crude by modern standards, they utterly transformed astronomy.

-- Galileo discovered, for instance, that there were thousands of
+- Galileo discovered, for instance, that there

 - Collect more light from source